andreihh/chronolens/README.md

 - an abstract model which contains code metadata
 - an abstract transaction model to represent diffs between code metadata models
+- JSON serialization utilities for code metadata and diffs
 - a Java source file parser which extracts Java code metadata

 ### Using Chronos